WXQW

-Programming

-WXQW airs mostly nationally syndicated conservative talk shows from Westwood One, a subsidiary of Cumulus Media.
-They include Dan Bongino, Chris Plante, Ben Shapiro, Mark Levin, Michael J. Knowles and "Red Eye Radio."
-Mornings begin with two Westwood One news shows, "America in The Morning" and "First Light."
-From Fox News Talk, Brian Kilmeade is heard in middays.
-National news is heard at the beginning of each hour from CBS Radio News.

-The station began as a country & western outlet in 1964, later broadcasting contemporary Christian music, children's radio, urban contemporary gospel, all-news radio from CNN Headline News, blues music, and syndicated talk formats in its nearly 50 years on the air.
+The station began as a country & western outlet in 1964, later broadcasting contemporary Christian music, children's radio, urban contemporary gospel, all-news radio from CNN Headline News, blues music, and syndicated talk formats in its years on the air.

 History

 Launch

 In the early 1960s, Springhill Broadcasting, Inc., applied to the Federal Communications Commission (FCC) for a new AM radio station in Mobile which would be powered at 50,000 watts.
-It would broadcast on 1550 kHz as a daylight-only station, required to go off the air at sunset.
-The FCC granted the company a construction permit to build this new station and assigned call letters "WMOE" while construction was under way.
+It would broadcast on 1550 kHz as a daytime-only station, required to go off the air at sunset.
+The FCC granted the company a construction permit to build this new station and assigned call sign WMOE while construction was under way.
 Springhill Broadcasting was initially led by Marvin Burton as president and Samuel R. David as both vice president and general manager.

-Assigned new call sign "WMOO", the station began licensed broadcast operations in 1964 with a country & western music format.
-By 1969, Samuel R. David would take over as president of license holder Springhill Broadcasting.
+Assigned the new call letters WMOO, the station began licensed broadcast operations in 1964 with a country & western music format.
+By 1969, Samuel R. David took over as president of license holder Springhill Broadcasting.
 Under his leadership, Springhill Broadcasting reached a deal to sell WMOO to Trio Broadcasters, Inc. (George Beasley, president) which was consummated on December 17, 1969.
-The new owners flipped the format from country to contemporary Christian music and maintained it through the 1970s and into the 1980s.
+The new owners flipped the format from country to southern gospel music with some Christian talk and teaching programs.
+This format was maintained through the 1970s and into the 1980s.